SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "You're welcome, Twister."

-We share a moment of silence as we just exist together.
+We share a giggle before a moment of silence as we just exist together.

 "Twilight, what do you think she would think of me?"